puppetlabs/puppetlabs-postgresql/README.md

 This is the command run against the target database to verify connectivity.

-Default value: 'SELECT 1'
+Default value: `SELECT 1`

 ##### `host`

 Sets the hostname of the database you wish to test.

-Default value: '', which generally uses the designated local Unix socket.
+Default value: `''`, which generally uses the designated local Unix socket.

-**If the host is remote you must provide a username.**
+**Warning:** If the host is remote you must provide a username.

 ##### `port`

 Defines the port to use when connecting.

-Default value: ''
+Default value: `''`

 ##### `run_as`